Cut litter box smell without guessing which claims to trust.

 The three questions most cat owners are really asking

-Most litter decisions are about odor, cleanup, and whether your cat will actually accept the change.
+Most litter decisions come down to odor, cleanup, and whether your cat will actually accept the change.

 Does crystal litter actually control smell?

-Crystal litter absorbs moisture well, but that does not automatically mean it traps the gases causing litter box odor.
+Crystal litter absorbs moisture well, but that does not automatically mean it traps the gases that cause litter box odor.

 Additives and setup changes can improve odor control while letting you keep the base litter your cat already tolerates.

-Cost varies more by number of cats, scooping routine, and litter replacement cycle than by bag price alone.
+Cost depends more on the number of cats, your scooping routine, and replacement cycle than on bag price alone.

 We do not treat “premium” or “long lasting” as proof of better odor control.
 If a claim is not well supported, we rewrite it conservatively or leave it out.